 The Company maintains an Associate Stock Ownership Plan (the "ASOP"), which qualifies under Section 401 of the Code.
 The ASOP provides that associates who meet a six month service requirement automatically become participants.
 Each fiscal year, the Company, at its discretion, makes a contribution to the ASOP.
 The Company may contribute Class A Common Stock, or the cash to buy Class A Common Stock.
 These contributions are allocated to separate accounts of the participants in proportion to their relative compensation, and are held in trust.
 Vesting depends on the participant's years of service, with contributions being fully vested after the participant has five years of service.
 When an associate leaves the Company, his account under the ASOP, if vested, is distributed in shares of Class A Common Stock.
-The Company contributed Class A Common Stock valued at approximately \$511,000 as of the date of the contribution to the ASOP for fiscal 1997.
-No contributions were made to the ASOP for fiscal 1998.
+The Company contributed Class A Common Stock valued at approximately \$511,000 as of the date of the contribution to the ASOP for fiscal year 1998.